aiokitchen/aiomisc/README.rst

         loop.run_until_complete(main())

-This example will be log something like this each second.
+This example will log something like this each second.

 .. code-block::